Cycloheximide chase

 Cycloheximide chase assays are an experimental technique used in molecular and cellular biology to measure steady state protein stability.
 Cycloheximide is a drug that inhibits the elongation step in eukaryotic protein translation, thereby preventing protein synthesis.
-The addition of cycloheximide to cultured cells followed by protein lysis at multiple timepoints is conducted to observe protein degradation over time and can be used to determine a protein's half-life.
+The addition of cycloheximide to cultured cells followed by proteolysis at multiple timepoints is conducted to observe protein degradation over time and can be used to determine a protein's half-life.
 These assays are often followed by western blotting to assess protein abundance and can be analyzed using quantitative tools such as ImageJ.